deepanshs/mrsimulator/docs/user_guide/method/method.rst

   calculated in the weak-coupling limit in **mrsimulator**.

-Additionally, the user can affect transition frequencies during a spectral or delay event by changing other measurement attributes : ``rotor_frequency`` or ``rotor_angle``, ``magnetic_flux_density``.
-If unspecified, these attributes default to the values of the identically named global attributes in the :ref:`method_api` object.
+Additionally, the user can affect transition frequencies during a spectral or delay event by changing other measurement attributes: ``rotor_frequency``, ``rotor_angle``, and ``magnetic_flux_density``.
+These attributes default to the values of the identically named global attributes in the **Method** object if unspecified.
 SpectralEvents objects use the ``fraction`` attribute to calculate the weighted average frequency for each selected transition pathway during the spectral dimension.

-Inside :py:meth:`~mrsimulator.method.SpectralEvent` and
-:py:meth:`~mrsimulator.method.DelayEvent` objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*) which determine which transitions are "alive" during the event. :ref:`method_api` objects in
-**mrsimulator** are general purpose in the sense that they are designed for an arbitrary spin system.
+Inside **SpectralEvent** and **DelayEvent** objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*) which determine which transitions are "alive" during the event. **Method** objects in **mrsimulator** are general-purpose because they are designed for an arbitrary spin system.
 That is, a method does not know, in advance, the energy eigenvalues and eigenstates of the spin system.
-Thus, when designing a :ref:`method_api` object you cannot identify and select a transition through its initial and final eigenstate quantum numbers.
-Instead, transition selection is done through :py:meth:`~mrsimulator.method.query.TransitionQuery` objects during individual spectral or delay events.
-It is only during a simulation that the :ref:`method_api` object uses its :py:meth:`~mrsimulator.method.query.TransitionQuery` objects to determine the selected transition pathways for a given :ref:`spin_sys_api` object by the initial and final eigenstate quantum numbers of each transition.
-:py:meth:`~mrsimulator.method.query.TransitionQuery` objects hold a list of :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects which act on specific isotopes in the, as yet to be determined, spin system.
-A list of specific isotopes upon which the :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects act are determined by the ``channels`` attribute in :ref:`method_api`.
+Thus, when designing a **Method** object, you cannot identify and select a transition through its initial and final eigenstate quantum numbers.
+Instead, transition selection is done through **TransitionQuery** objects during individual spectral or delay events.
+It is only during a simulation that the **Method** object uses its **TransitionQuery** objects to determine the selected transition pathways for a given **SpinSystem** object by the initial and final eigenstate quantum numbers of each transition. **TransitionQuery** objects hold a list of :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects which act on specific isotopes in the, as yet to be determined, spin system.
+A list of specific isotopes upon which the **SymmetryQuery** objects act are determined by the ``channels`` attribute in **Method**.

-Inside :py:meth:`~mrsimulator.method.MixingEvent` objects is a :py:meth:`~mrsimulator.method.query.MixingQuery` object, which determines the coherence transfer amplitude between transitions.
-A :py:meth:`~mrsimulator.method.query.MixingQuery` object holds a list of :py:meth:`~mrsimulator.method.query.RotationalQuery` objects which act on specific isotopes present in the spin system.
-As before, the list of isotopes upon which the :py:meth:`~mrsimulator.method.query.RotationalQuery` objects act are determined by the ``channels`` attribute in Method.
+Inside **MixingEvent** objects is a :py:meth:`~mrsimulator.method.query.MixingQuery` object, which determines the coherence transfer amplitude between transitions.
+A **MixingQuery** object holds a list of :py:meth:`~mrsimulator.method.query.RotationalQuery` objects acting on specific isotopes in the spin system.
+As before, the list of isotopes upon which the **RotationQuery** objects act are determined by the ``channels`` attribute in the **Method** object.

-In this guide to designing custom Method objects, we focus first on the queries objects, i.e., TransitionQuery and MixingQuery, and how to use them to select the desired transition pathways for a custom method.
-Then we examine how transitions frequencies in the desired transition pathways can be selected from a list of frequency contributions using the ``freq_contrib`` attribute of a SpectralEvent of DelayEvent object.
+In this guide to designing custom Method objects, we focus first on the query objects, i.e., TransitionQuery and MixingQuery, and how to use them to select the desired transition pathways for a custom method.
+Then we examine how transition frequencies in the desired transition pathways can be chosen from a list of frequency contributions using the ``freq_contrib`` attribute of a SpectralEvent of DelayEvent object.
 The ability to select  :ref:`frequency contributions<freq_contrib_api>` can often reduce the number of events needed in the design of your custom Method object.

 Theoretical Background
 ----------------------